NO GREAT IDEAS

 Some more stuff…

-Some image-worthy travel photos collected post-covid-lockdown.
+Some image-worthy travel photos a.k.a. selfies collected post-covid-lockdown.

 Turkey: Antalya || Cappadocia